alxhslm/alxhslm.github.io/content/posts/clearml/index.md

 ClearML allows you to view metrics from a single experiment very quickly and easily from the UI.
 You can also generate custom plots and store them in the results for the experiment, which can then also be viewed from the UI.

-Whilst you can also very easily compare _metrics_ from different experiments on the same chart, you are unable to view _custom plots_ from different experiments on the same chart.
+Whilst you can also very easily compare _metrics_ from different experiments on the same chart, you are unable to view _custom plots_ from different experiments on the same chart [^3].
 This means that your visualisation options for comparing experiments is [limited to simple scalar metrics](https://clear.ml/docs/latest/docs/webapp/webapp_exp_comparing).

+[^3]: Unfortunately it doesn't seem like this is something which will be supported anytime soon going by this long-standing GitHub [issue](https://github.com/allegroai/clearml/issues/81).

 We overcame this limitation by building custom dashboards using Streamlit to fetch data from the ClearML database, and then visualise results using our own custom plots.
 This worked quite well for us, but this obviously introduces additional maintenance overhead.
-It would be nicer to be able to analyse experiments in a bit more detail inside the ClearML UI [^2].
+It would be cleaner if you could analyse experiments in more detail inside the ClearML UI itself.

-[^2]: Unfortunately it doesn't seem like this is something which will be supported anytime soon going by this long-standing GitHub [issue](https://github.com/allegroai/clearml/issues/81).

 ## Conclusions